GuestSneeze-OS/GuestSneezeOS-old/README.md

 - [Make Custom GuestSneezeOS Based ISO](#make-custom-guestsneezeos-based-iso)
 - [Authors And Contributors](#authors)

+> [!NOTE]
+> There Are A Few Bugs So Please Report Them By Using GuestSneezeOS 7.10 Or Above on a PC Or VM

 > [!TIP]
 > To Get The Full SteamOS Experience Set Your User As `gamer` and password `gaming` in GuestSneezeOS 7.10 Or Above